Jupiter Artland Visitor Guide

 Jupiter Artland

-1: You’re not allowed to take picnics into the grounds but the on-site café is excellent – though expensive.
-I recommend the Livingston shopping centre if you would like a cheaper meal.
+1: You’re not allowed to take picnics into the grounds, but the on-site café is excellent, though a wee bit expensive.
+I recommend the Livingston shopping centre (postcode EH54 6QX) for cheaper food.
+It’s around 4.5 miles between the two sites, which will take around 15 minutes to drive.

 2: You can take the bus to get to the park (#27 from Edinburgh), but driving your own car is much faster.
-The address is: The Steadings, Bonnington House, Wilkieston, Edinburgh EH27 8BY.
+The address of Jupiter Artland is: The Steadings, Bonnington House, Wilkieston, Edinburgh, EH27 8BY.
 Driving from the city centre to Jupiter Artland takes around 35 minutes.

 3: Note that dogs are allowed to accompany owners around the site but only through the dog membership scheme.
 Membership is around £25 per year which allows unlimited revisits during the open season (May to October).